nicolashuberIT/flight-analyzer/docs/docs-conventions.md

 ## Reference

-These naming conventions have been written by ChatGPT on 01/24/2024.
+This document **Python Naming Conventions** has been written by ChatGPT and verified by Nicolas Huber on 01/24/2024.

 ---